marekhac/HippoPlayerIR/README.md

 * **K-P Koljonen** - for creating the best music player for Amiga.
 * **Nils Goers** - for arexx scripts for PlayNext and PlayPrev actions.
 * **Bruno Jennrich** - for his great book called "Advanced System Programmer's Guide for the Amiga".
 It gave me a lot of useful informations about serial communication on Amiga.
-BTW.
-I've used some of the Bruno's routines in this project (it's 30 years-old code, but it still rocks! :)
 * **Bartłomiej Węgrzyn (Magnetic Fox)** - for late night coding session of HippoPlayerIR @ AmiPartyXXV.
 * **Michał Żukowski (Rzookol)** - for tips about proper serial port setup
 * **Mingo12** - for notes about remote controllers compatibility and issues with Wireless IR Receiver Module.

 ### License

 HippoPlayerIR source code is available under GPLv3 License.
 You can use freely any part of this code for your educational purposes.
 You are definitely not allowed to sell this software.
 It’s free and open.
-Current repository contain files made by other persons: `dev_support.c` and `ser_support.c` by Bruno Jennrich, and ARexx scripts by K-P Koljonen and Nils Goers.
+Current repository contain files made by other persons: ARexx scripts by K-P Koljonen and Nils Goers.

 ### Warning